10 Biggest Platform Economy Myths Busted

 Platform Economy (/API Economy) is the talk of the day.
 The discussions tend to revolve around a few familiar super ones, which can blur the multidimensional nature of platform businesses.
-Let’s bust the 10 biggest myths!
+Let’s bust the 10 biggest platform economy myths.

 Actually only the term is new, first platforms were founded long before 2000 and now some of them control their markets (like AirBnB).
 We are only just beginning to understand the opportunities network effect, API:s and other basic principles of Platform Economy.
 It is a natural continuum to the development of internet systems as a business core.